UgurUgurUgur/BasketBuddies/README.md

 ## License

-This project is licensed under the [Creative Commons-BY-NC Licence](https://creativecommons.org/licenses/by-nc/4.0/legalcode) meaning it is free to use for personal usage only as long as appropriate credit is given to the original creator(s).
+This project is licensed under the [Creative Commons BY-NC Licence](https://creativecommons.org/licenses/by-nc/4.0/legalcode) meaning it is free to use for personal usage only as long as appropriate credit is given to the original creator(s).

 ## Contact